vincentntang/vincentntang.com/content/posts/20220427-jeff-phase1/index.md

 Jeff Nippards program includes a spreadsheet to track how every workout goes.

 It's the most indepth spreadsheet I've seen so far.
-I've looked at Wendler's 5/3/1 program, and I used to use Reddit's Metadallic PPLPPL program.
+I've looked at [Wendler's 5/3/1 program](https://www.lift.net/workout-routines/wendler-5-3-1/) and many more, and I used to use [Reddit's Metadallic PPLPPL program](https://www.reddit.com/r/Fitness/comments/37ylk5/a_linear_progression_based_ppl_program_for/?utm_source=reddit&utm_medium=usertext&utm_name=Fitness&utm_content=t3_7volnx).
 What I like about this program is it incorporates 1 week of full body exercises, and the week after is a upper/lower body split.
 It adds enough variation to keep things interesting.

 I had originally used to track down workout plans by something like this: